THE SPORT

 GATE 8: Race Series

-BMX clubs hold races once or twice per week depending on the club’s schedule.
-District or club race scoring is managed by Alberta Bicycle Association.
-This track-level district racing and points system is known as “Alberta District Points” and is separate from the Alberta Cup Series.
-Like the Alberta Cup Series, district races are set by rider’s age and ability.
+BMX clubs typically hold races once or twice per week, depending on each club’s schedule.
+District or club race scoring is managed by the Alberta Bicycle Association.
+This track-level racing and points system is known as Alberta District Points and is separate from the Alberta Cup Series.
+Similar to the Alberta Cup Series, district race classes are determined by the rider’s age and ability level.

-Alberta Cup Series (Provincials)
+Alberta Cup Series — Provincials

-Series Prizes: Plates numbering ‘1’ through ‘8’ will be awarded to the top 8 riders in each class accumulating the most points over the course of the series.
-These plates are also call ‘P’ plates and are awarded upon the completion of the Grands race.
+Number plates from 1 through 8 are awarded to the top eight riders in each class who accumulate the most points throughout the series.
+These plates are known as “P” Plates and are awarded after the completion of the Grands race.Alberta Provincial Championship

 National Championship

-| Novice Male | Int Male & Novice Female | Expert | Junior | Elite | Cruiser | |
+| Position | Novice Male | Int Male & Novice Female | Expert | Junior | Elite | Cruiser |

 | 1st | 100 | 200 | 300 | 500 | 700 | 100 |